davidcalikes/portfolio-project-one/README.md

 <img src="README_images/responsive_hero.png">

-Features
+# Features
-Below are some features the site has to offer and a preview of features which may be added in future.
+Below are some features the site currently has to offer and also some features which may be added in future.

 ## Existing Features ##